This Special Release presents the final data series on construction statistics from approved building permits for the year 2010.

 Value (in PHP1,000)

 - Approved applications for additions, alterations and repairs of existing structures with a combined total of 13,808, dropped 2.7 percent from 14,196 applications recorded on a year-on-year basis.
 Figure 1 compares the number of constructions projects by type for 2009 and 2010.

-- Value of residential construction accounted for more than half or 55.8 percent of the total value of construction worth PHP80.1 billion in 2009.
-This indicates to an increase of 7.0 percent from previous year value of PHP74.9 billion.
+- Value of residential construction accounted for 51.4 percent of the total value of construction worth PHP102.9 billion in 2010.
+This indicates an increase of 28.5 percent from previous years value of PHP80.1 billion.

-- Furthermore, combined value for additions, alterations and repairs was estimated at PHP12.1 billion, declined by 6.3 percent from PHP12.9 billion registered during the period 2008.
-Figure 3 compares the aggregate value of construction by type of building for 2008 and 2009.
+- Furthermore, combined value for additions, alterations and repairs of existing structures, rose 20.7 percent to PHP 14.6 billion from PHP12.1 billion registered during the period 2009.
+Figure 2 compares the aggregate value of construction by type for 2009 and 2010.

 With the devolution of some functions of the National Government to the LGUs under the 1991 Local Government Code, the implementation of the National Building Code is vested in the city or municipal government.
 In 1993, a joint Memorandum Circular was issued by the Department of Interior and Local Government (DILG) and the DPWH defining the duties and responsibilities of the municipality/city engineers relative to the implementation of the National Building Code (NBC).
 As a result, the printing of the building permit and certificate of completion forms became the responsibility of the local building official.
 The production of construction statistics from approved building permit remained the responsibility of the NSO.

 Scope and Coverage